chalklab/Dataset-NIST-TRC-MySQL/README.md

 ThermoML is an [International Union of Pure and Applied Chemistry (IUPAC) standard](https://iupac.org/what-we-do/digital-standards/thermoml/), (list of references included) for thermophysical property data.
-The schema file for ThermoML is available at https://trc.nist.gov/ThermoML.xsd and parts of the schema and how they relate to the MySQL data model can be seen on the pages for the different database tables [here](mysql%20table%20descriptions).
+The schema file for ThermoML is available at https://trc.nist.gov/ThermoML.xsd and parts of the schema and how they relate to the MySQL data model can be seen on the pages for the different database tables [here](mysql_tables).

 ### Important Features
 * The acronym "[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)", standing for
   "don't repeat yourself", is used as a mechanism to create the data model.
-That is, where data or metadata can be abstracted into definitive, concrete unique entities (e.g., chemical substances) it is done once (in one table), given a unique id, a "primary key", and referenced in other tables by using the primary key in a "foreign key" field.
+That is, where data or metadata can be abstracted into definitive,  unique entities (e.g., chemical substances) it is done once (in one table), given a unique id, a "primary key", and referenced in other tables by using the primary key in a "foreign key" field.